Meet our "Prickle" of Porcupines!

 Princess Peach was kept as a pet before being turned over to another organization, which brought her to us.
 Her nails were growing into her palms.
 She is now happily settling in at Soper Creek Wildlife Rescue, as being a former pet, she cannot be set free.

 Did You Know?

-- Similar to how humans loose our hair, porcupines shed their quills.
-Porcupine babies are born with soft quills, but will harden after just a few days.
+- Similar to how humans lose their hair, porcupines shed their quills.
+Porcupine babies are born with soft quills but will harden after just a few days.